Default Ambiguity: Finding the Best Solution to the Clearing Problem: Finding the ``best'' solution

+Since $\epsilon'$ is a constant, our construction on $O(m^{1/\epsilon'})$ nodes still has a size that is polynomial in the size $m$ of the original formula $\phi$.
+As such, any polynomial-time approximation algorithm in $n$ would also have a running time that is polynomial in $m$.\qedhere \end{proof}

-The task of minimizing the number of defaulting nodes can also be rephrased as maximizing the number of surviving (non-defaulting) nodes, denoted by Max\textsc{Surviving}.
-The two problem definitions are clearly identical in terms of the optimal solution.
-However, as a search problem, Max\textsc{Surviving} is defined by a different objective function, so the two problems could behave very differently in terms of approximability.
+We can also rephrase the Min\textsc{Default} problem as maximizing the number of surviving (non-defaulting) nodes; the two problems clearly have the same optimal solution.
+However, this Max\textsc{Surviving} problem is defined by a different metric in its objective function, so it could behave very differently in terms of approximability (see e.g. the minimum vertex cover and maximum independent set problems, which are also complements \cite{vc,inset}).
+However, it turns out that in our case, the problem is hard to approximate in both metrics.

-This is very similar to the case of the independent set and vertex cover problems in graph theory.
-Since the complement of an independent set is always a vertex cover, the maximum independent set and minimum vertex cover are realized in the same optimal solution.
-However, since the metric of the objective function is different for the two problems, the approximability of the two problems is very different: while vertex cover can easily be 2-approximated, it is NP-hard to approximate Max\textsc{IS} to any $n^{1-\epsilon}$ factor \cite{inset, vc}.
-This is often the case with problems where the value of a structure and its complement sum up to the total size $N$ of the input.

-Interestingly, we show that in our case, both metrics are hard to approximate: we also cannot find a reasonably good solution in terms of the number of surviving nodes.

-\begin{theorem} The problem Max\textsc{Surviving} is NP-hard to approximate to any $n^{1/4-\epsilon}$ factor. \end{theorem}
+\begin{theorem} The problem Max\textsc{Surviving} is NP-hard to approximate to any $n^{1-\epsilon}$ factor. \end{theorem}

-\begin{proof} The construction is very similar to that of Theorem \ref{th:mindef}.
-Since this is a maximization problem, we now begin with the Max\textsc{IS} construction of Section \ref{sec:equity}.
-Once again, for each branching gadget, we add $N^3$ new nodes $u_{z,i}$ with $e_{u_{z,i}}=1$ and an outgoing CDS of weight 2.
-These CDSs are again in reference to a node $v_z$, but $v_z$ is now obtained as the \textsc{and} relation of $v_{\textsc{c}}$ and node $x$ of the branching gadget of $z$ (shown in Figure \ref{fig:maxSur}).
-Hence, the nodes $u_{z,i}$ are now in default either if the branching gadget is \textit{not} active, or if an independence constraint is violated.

-This means that if a solution represents an independent set of size $k$, then exactly $k \cdot N^3$ of the newly added nodes survive.
-Hence the value of the objective function is again (asymptotically) proportional to the size of the chosen independent set, and thus an approximation to Max\textsc{Surviving} also provides the same factor of approximation for Max\textsc{IS}. \qedhere \end{proof}

-The same hardness result can be proven for the remaining objective functions in a very similar fashion.
-An analysis of these reductions is available in Appendix \ref{App:global}.
-Furthermore, similarly to the case of Max\textsc{Surviving}, we can also define a corresponding dual problem for each of these objective functions; these problems are also hard to approximate.
+We can use different variants of the same proof technique to show the same hardness result for the other two objectives.
+Furthermore, similar to Max\textsc{Surviving}, we can also define dual problems for these objectives, which are also hard to approximate.